Skip to content

 • The variable is referenced in a prompt, AND

-• worktree.baseBranch is not set in .archon/config.yaml
+• worktree.baseBranch is not set in .archon/config.yaml, AND

 If the variable is not referenced, no error occurs even if the base branch cannot be determined.